Nummer42O/shutdown-menu/README.md

 sudo cmake --build ./build --target uninstall
 ```

-`shutdown-menu-keybind disable` can be used to disable the previously installed command.
+`shutdown-menu-keybind disable` can be used to disable (or remove) the previously installed keybind.